juancho386/shhh/manual.md

 - Sign messages: To send a message that other people needs to know that comes specifically from you

 ## Encrypt messages
 An encrypted message can be read only be the person who is intended to.
 Therefore to write it you need that person's public key.
-Select 'Write a message and encrypt it with another person's Public key' from the menu to do so.
+Select *Write a message and encrypt it with another person's Public key* from the menu to do so.

 Then you will have a list of available public keys located in your ./contacts directory.
 Select the destinatary and press OK.